Romsey Belbins

-Some notes on the small rural hamlet at Romsey known as Belbins
+Some notes on the small rural hamlet at Romsey, Hampshire known as Belbins

 ROMSEY is a thriving market town in Southern Hampshire approximately 10 miles north-west of the port of Southampton situated on the banks of the River Test and is dominated by its Norman Abbey dating from 1120.
 The original Abbey was founded by Edward The Elder (son of Alfred The Great) in 907.
 Important industries such as brewing, tanning and the weaving and finishing of woollen cloth and the ability to export produce through Southampton brought great wealth.
 The town is closely linked to the 400 acre Broadlands Estate which was the former home of Lord Palmerston and latterly of the cousin of Queen Elizabeth II, LORD MOUNTBATTEN, who was murdered in 1979.
-As such a prominent figure of the British establishment, Lord Mountbatten’s tomb was aligned north-south as per his wish in the South Transept of ROMSEY ABBEY adjacent to the grave of none other than Sarah BELBIN, the wife of Nicholas BELBIN, who died in 1737.
+As the cousin of the late Queen, Lord Mountbatten was a prominent figure of the British establishment, and was granted his wish for his tomb to be aligned north-south in the South Transept of ROMSEY ABBEY adjacent to the grave of none other than Sarah BELBIN, the wife of Nicholas BELBIN, who died in 1737.

 This following extract is taken from the Romsey Advertiser of 10th March 1916 from an article entitled BY-GONE ROMSEY EXTRA in which the place names of Romsey are discussed: